brmson/yodaqa/README.md

   * We assume that you cloned YodaQA and are now in the directory that contains this README.
   * ``sudo apt-get install default-jdk maven uima-utils``
+  * You need to install gradle-2.1 or newer: http://www.gradle.org/installation
   * Install the Wordnet ontological database:
 	``cd data/wordnet; wget http://wordnetcode.princeton.edu/wn3.1.dict.tar.gz; tar xf wn*tar.gz; cd ../..``
   * ``gradle check``